-460W in Montvale closed because of flooding; many roads affected
+Floods close roads, parks in Roanoke Valley

 • 13th St NE from Mason Mill to Orange Avenue

+In Roanoke County, Brookside Park, Merriman Park, Garst Mill Park, Vinyard Park East and Vinyard Park West are all closed due to flooding.

-Many roads throughout the Roanoke Valley are experiencing water issues, so please be careful if you have to be out and about.
+Many areas throughout the Roanoke Valley also experiencing water issues, so please be careful if you have to be out and about.